IBM/Ansible-Automation-Platform-L3/docs/Part 3/05 Launching WAS.md

 {% endraw %}

 !!! tip "HOST ADDRESS"
     Substitute the missing variables with the IP address of your AIX LPAR (this is the address summarized just below the PLAY RECAP in the screenshot above) — remember to use the address unique to *your* environment.
-Ensure that you are connected to OpenVPN tunnel used earlier before attempting to access the WAS service.
+Ensure that you are still connected to the OpenVPN tunnel before attempting to access the WAS service.

 ![](_attachments/part3_figure8.png)

-You may input any *userID* that you wish and then click *Log In* (remember that we disabled authentication in an earlier step) to access the WAS dashboard.
+You may input any *userID* that you wish (remember that we disabled authentication in an earlier step) and then click *Log In* to access the WAS dashboard.

 #
 # **Congratulations** — you have successfully installed and deployed a WebSphere Application Server environment on PowerVC entirely using Red Hat Ansible Automation Platform!

 !!! note "BUSINESS PARTNERS"
     Keep your browser window open to the WAS dashboard.
-The following series of questions will be repeated on your **L3 accreditation quiz**.
+The series of questions in <a href="https://ibm.github.io/Ansible-Automation-Platform-L3/Part%204/01%20Business%20Partner%20Accreditation/" target="_blank">Part 4</a> will be repeated on your **L3 accreditation quiz**.
 Use this time to investigate the various areas of the WAS dashboard so that you can prepare for the quiz and quickly certify your completion of this hands-on material.

 !!! warning "IBM SELLERS AND TECHNICAL SELLERS"
     Begin planning how you wish to present and record your **Stand & Deliver**.
-Replicate the steps and lessons learned throughout this hands-on material and ensure that your recording meets all of the evaluation criteria outlined in the Stand & Deliver requirements.
+Replicate the steps and lessons learned throughout this hands-on material and ensure that your recording meets all of the evaluation criteria outlined in the <a href="https://ibm.github.io/Ansible-Automation-Platform-L3/Part%204/02%20IBMer%20Accreditation/" target="_blank">Part 4 Stand & Deliver requirements</a>.